kwgoodman/books/readme.rst

 ====

 ===  ================================================   =======================
-May  One Shot                                           Lee Child May  A Short History of Nearly Everything               Bill Bryson May  Bad Monkey                                         Carl Hiaasen
+Jun  A Brief History of Time                            Stephen Hawking May  One Shot                                           Lee Child May  A Short History of Nearly Everything               Bill Bryson May  Bad Monkey                                         Carl Hiaasen